Your first local LLM, start to finish

 What's next

-You have a working local LLM.
-The next post is integrating it into your real workflow: VS Code plugins (Continue, Cline), web UIs (Open WebUI, LibreChat), and the OpenAI-API-swap pattern that lets existing AI tools point at your local stack.
+You've got a working local LLM.
+Next post is about wiring it into your actual day: VS Code plugins (Continue, Cline), web UIs (Open WebUI, LibreChat), and the OpenAI-API-swap trick that lets the AI tools you already use point at your local stack instead.

 From the dictionary